The View from the Pew

 Keep readingElection Day

 “I’m worried about you,” my sister Peg said.
 “Are you sure you’ll be safe?”
-I had just finished telling her I had volunteered to be a poll watcher.
+I had just told her I had volunteered to be a poll watcher.

 Keep readingGet a Job